owickstrom/wickstrom.tech/src/_posts/2020-07-02-the-todomvc-showdown-testing-with-webcheck.md

 future versions of WebCheck, I'll add hooks to let the tester clear the system state before each test is run.

+Missing/broken link

+: The listed implementation seems to be moved or decommissioned.

-Note that I can't classify any of these problems as _bugs_.
+Note that I can't decide which of these problems are _bugs_.
 That's up to the TodoMVC project maintainers.
 I see them as problems, or disagreements, between the implementations and my specification.
 A good chunk of humility is in order when testing systems designed and built by others.